-- 284. All preceding paragraphs are hereby incorporated by reference as if fully set forth herein - 285.
-Certain Plaintiffs and certain putative Class Members were raped and otherwise sexually assaulted and battered by Defendants and their co-conspirators. - 286.
+- 256. All preceding paragraphs are hereby incorporated by reference as if fully set forth herein. - 257.
+Certain Plaintiffs and certain putative Class Members were raped and otherwise sexually assaulted and battered by Defendants and their co-conspirators. - 258.
 Defendants intended to, and did, cause offensive sexual contacts with intimate parts of another, including but not limited to Plaintiffs.
-Defendants acted to cause Plaintiffs' imminent apprehension of harmful and offensive contact with their intimate parts. - 287.
-Plaintiffs and putative Class Members did not consent to the contacts.
-Plaintiffs and putative Class Members feared for their personal safety and felt threatened by Defendants' actions. - 288.
+Plaintiffs and putative Class Members did not consent to the contacts. - 259.
 As a direct and proximate result of the rapes and other sexual assaults, Plaintiffs and putative Class Members suffered physical and mental injuries.
-In addition, they have suffered present and future economic damage.
+In addition, they have suffered present and future economic damage. - 260.
+Plaintiffs are entitled to compensatory and punitive damages in an amount to be determined at trial

-1 289.
-Plaintiffs are entitled to compensatory and punitive damages in an amount to be 2 determined at trial.
-3 4 COUNT XVII WRONGFUL DEATH 5 290.
-All preceding paragraphs are hereby incorporated by reference as if fully set forth 6 herein.
-7 291.
-Detainee Ibrahiem wrongfully died as a result of intentional and negligent actions 8 and inactions by Defendants and their co-conspirators.
-9 292.
-Defendants breached a custodial duty to Detainee Ibraheim when Defendants' 10 intentional and negligent actions and inactions caused Detainees Ibraheim's injuries and wrongful 11 death.
-12 293.
-The Ibrahiem Estate Plaintiff and the putative Wrongful Death Class are the estates 13 and heirs of the dead detainees, which seek redress for the emotional, physical and pecuniary 14 injuries caused by the deaths.
-15 294.
-Plaintiff Ibrahiem Estate is entitled to compensatory and punitive damages in an 16 amount to be determined at trial.
-17 COUNT XVIII FALSE IMPRISONMENT 18 295.
-All preceding paragraphs are hereby incorporated by reference as if fully set forth 19 herein.
-20 296.
-Plaintiffs and putative Class Members were intentionally and falsely imprisoned and 21 had their liberty restrained without proper authority by Defendants and their co-conspirators.
-22 Plaintiffs and putative Class Members did not consent to the imprisonment.
-23 297.
-As a direct and proximate result of the false imprisonment, they suffered physical 24 and mental injuries.
-In addition, they have suffered present and future economic damage.
-25 298.
-Plaintiffs are entitled to compensatory and punitive damages in an amount to be 26 determined at trial.
-27 7 28
+COUNT XVII WRONGFUL DEATH

+- 261. All preceding paragraphs are hereby incorporated by reference as if fully set forth herein. - 262.
+Detainee Ibrahiem wrongfully died as a result of intentional and negligent actions and inactions by Defendants and their co-conspirators. - 263.
+The Ibrahiem Estate Plaintiff and the putative Wrongful Death Class are the estates and heirs of the dead detainees, which seek redress for the emotional, physical and financial injuries caused by the deaths.

+264. Plaintiff Ibrahiem Estate is entitled to compensatory and punitive damages in an amount to be determined at trial.

+COUNT XVIII FALSE IMPRISONMENT

+- 265. All preceding paragraphs are hereby incorporated by reference as if fully set forth herein - 266.
+Plaintiffs and putative Class Members were falsely imprisoned and had their liberty restrained without proper authority by Defendants and their co-conspirators.
+Plaintiffs and putative Class Members did not consent to the imprisonment. - 267.
+As a direct and proximate result of the false imprisonment, they suffered physical and mental injuries.
+In addition, they have suffered present and future economic damage. - 268.
+Plaintiffs are entitled to compensatory and punitive damages in an amount to be determined at trial.